aafaz/Indy-Archieve-Document-Classification/README.md

 Label categories were classified as one of the following: “time”, “person”, “organization”, and “geography”,

-Where “time” consisted of articles primarily describing years, dates, or eras.
+Where “Time” consisted of articles primarily describing years, dates, or eras.

 “Person” consisted of articles describing specific or small groups of individuals.